 As of May 2022, the minimum stable, recurring income requirements for the D7 program are as follows:

 |Per Additional Minor Dependent

 |Per Family of 4 (2 minor children)

-The Portuguese immigration authorities may, at their sole discretion, approve your application based on accessible savings.
-In such instances, you will be expected to have a minimum of €23,940 in savings as a couple.
+Previously, the Portuguese immigration authorities had, at their sole discretion, approved applications based on accessible savings only.
+In such instances, you were expected to have a minimum of €23,940 in savings as a couple.

 That was €8,460 x 2 (€16,920) for the primary applicant, and an additional €8,460 for your spouse, to cover your living expenses and accommodation for the 2-year period for which the initial residency permit is authorised.

 For every additional dependent, you’d have to have shown €5,076 (30% of the minimum wage for 2022 x 24 months).